How to Appeal to College Students at a Campus Recruiting Event

 Follow up after the virtual fair

 Want to make a lasting impression on Gen Z college students?
 Send a personalized follow-up to promising candidates.
 Thank them for visiting your booth at the fair, and let them know the next steps in the recruitment process.
-Since you’ve collected their contact information, you can also let them know if any future virtual events or job opportunities that would be a good fit.
+Since you’ve collected their contact information on your virtual career fair platform, you can also let them know if any future virtual events or job opportunities that would be a good fit.
 With Brazen, you can easily email prospects from the platform right after an event (and even connect with hiring managers to quickly move the process forward with top candidates!)
 Communication and timing are important for every job seeker, so use these tips create an excellent candidate experience for college students you connect with at virtual career fairs and hiring events.

 Enjoy this Post?
 Try These!